-However everyone is unique and has his own choice and work style.
+However everyone is unique and has his own choice and working style.
 Therefore,

 Zentimo allows to change virtually every aspect of the program.

-To change the program options call the Options dialog via the device stop menu or
+To call the Options dialog click the gear button

 Contains frequently used settings or settings out of other categories

-of Windows Vista and Seven which do not do not power off USB ports when
+on all Windows versions since Vista which do not do not power off USB ports when

 you stop a flash drive or an external hard drive.
 Read more